Distributionally robust halfspace depth: Finite sample version

 Note that $\a^*(0)=\oa(0)/(1+\oa(0))$ and we recover the upper bound on $\a$ in the classical setting.
-The only difference in the breakdown point of the upper level set for the robustified and classical halfspace depths is in the allowed range of the level~$\a$, but see the above comment on the effective~$\a$ implying that our depth is more robust, see also Figure~\ref{fig:breakdown} for an illustration.
+The only difference in the breakdown point of the upper level set for the robustified and classical halfspace depths is in the allowed range of the level~$\a$, but see the above comment on the effective~$\a$ implying that our depth is more robust; see also Figure~\ref{fig:breakdown} for an illustration.
 This result can be reformulated to show that for large $\a$ (exceeding the above bound) the breakdown occurs at $\a^*(\delta,\p)$ due to the empty set problem.

-We note that the level set for $\a=\oa$ breaks down with a single additional point in the sense that such level is not achieved in the new dataset.
+We note that the level set for $\a=\oa$ breaks down with a single additional point in the sense that such level is not achieved in the new data set.
 A more relevant statistic is the median $M_\delta$ itself, defined in~\eqref{eq:median}, and we study it below.

 \begin{proposition} For any $\delta\geq 0$ and $\a^*_n=\a^*(\delta,\p_n)$ it holds that